 Factory and individual IoT network management

-Most companies who would require an IoT predictive maintenance application are large multi-location enterprises.
+Most companies that would require an IoT-based predictive maintenance application are large multi-location enterprises.
 Therefore, features for local IoT network management and factory management are vital.
 Basic functionality will include:

 Since IoT equipment maintenance is the focus of the whole IoT PM system, this system should provide extensive equipment management options to the user:

 - Onboarding and assigning IoT equipment to create structured networks and measurement systems

 - Setting up data gathering rules and filters to simplify preprocessing and optimize sensor functioning